Turkish Roma: Settlements and migration

 entered in the Bulgarian registers by nationality, "Turks" emigrated to Turkey.

 In 1950–1951 Muslim Turkish Roma from Bulgaria came to Turkey and settled in Çanakkale and surroundings.

 From 1953 -1968, Muslim Turkish Roma from Yugoslavia emigrated to Turkey.

 The Xoraxaya, (X as ch in German Achtung), or Muslim Roma from Turkey and southeastern Europe, also came to the USA, where they founded mainly Turkish Roma dance (Roman Havasi) clubs, also they named Turkish Romany.

+Subgroups

+Turkish-speaking Muslim Roma are named mostly after professions which they do or has been made by their ancestors, like Sepečides.

 Genetics

 The following Y-Dna haplogroups were found in Turkey, while 26.5% indicates the Haplogroup M (mtDNA).
 The few % of Y-DNA L and H indicate Proto Romani paternal line because the other Y-DNA are all also found in Non-Roma Men.
 Since there was a mixture of peoples from different backgrounds in the Ottoman Empire.
-This confirms Paspati's statement, see above.